 Example of Estate Tax Reduction

 However, if the couple are residents of a low-tax or no-tax jurisdiction, and if the non-U.S. husband is not a tax resident of the United States, the wife may opt to transfer shares of this stock in kind to the husband.
 A ten-year gifting strategy could move approximately $1,490,000 of stock outside of the U.S. tax system and be entirely excluded from U.S. gift tax as well.
 The stock could then be sold and reallocated into non-U.S. situs assets.
 The initial income tax savings could be as much as $350,000.
-An even more aggressive strategy could be employed whereby the wife’s gifting exceeds the annual $149,000 exclusion limit, which would require the wife to file annual federal gift tax re-turns (Form 709) along with her annual income tax returns, but, up to and until the wife has used up her entire lifetime unified credit of $2,141,800 (which translates gifting up to $5.49 million of as-sets) (2017), there will be no actual taxes owed on the wealth transfers.
+An even more aggressive strategy could be employed whereby the wife’s gifting exceeds the annual $157,000 (2020) exclusion limit, which would require the wife to file annual federal gift tax re-turns (Form 709) along with her annual income tax returns, but, up to and until the wife has used up her entire lifetime unified credit of approximately $4.3 million (which translates gifting up to $11.58 million of assets in 2020), there will be no actual taxes owed on the wealth transfers.
 Such a strategy could theoretically remove all XYZ stock without incurring any U.S. taxes.
 With careful estate planning (including the avoidance of direct ownership of U.S. situs assets), the husband may eventually pass this gifted wealth on to their children, also without U.S. tax being owed, and the children will receive a step-up in basis on the inherited assets.

 There is no one size fits all financial and tax strategy (gifting or otherwise) for mixed-nationality couples, particularly those who reside outside of the United States: what may make sense for an American married to a Swede in Singapore may not make sense for an American married to a German in Great Britain.
 Moreover, tax laws (or interpretations thereof) are constantly changing and what made sense ten years ago may no longer be a strategically sound or even compliant approach today.
 Finally, a good financial plan should mesh well with the aspirations and values of the client; a good strategy for one family might not be suitable for another family with different goals and values.
 Therefore, mixed-nationality couples should work closely with tax, legal and financial advisers to develop a plan that not on-ly is tax efficient and compliant, but also suits the goals and circumstances of their relationship.